 When articles surface about how content marketing is “the new way of the future,” it’s hard to believe that it’s new when the two are so similar.
 If anything, it’s fairer to say that content marketing has been influenced by traditional marketing.
 When consumers stopped listening to that stuffy furniture salesperson, the salesperson was re-invented into the person who will sit down and tell a story about the shedding cat that the consumer can relate to.

 This isn’t a new method to marketing, but one that’s been revamped to fit with today’s savvy consumer.
 People are tired of being sold a product?
-Fine, let’s sit down and talk over a cup of hot cocoa and content marketing.
+Fine, let’s sit down and talk over a cup of hot cocoa and content marketing about why you need a unique content writer.
 Do you want marshmallows?
 How about whipped cream?
 The marketing cycle continues as it always has.